iamYole/DIO-DevOps-Projects/Project 16 - Infrastructure as a Code using Terraform/README.md

 # Infrastructure as a Code (IaC) using Terraform in AWS

-nfrastructure as Code (IaC) is a methodology that involves managing and provisioning computing infrastructure through machine-readable script files, rather than through physical hardware configuration or interactive configuration tools.
+Infrastructure as Code (IaC) is a methodology that involves managing and provisioning computing infrastructure through machine-readable script files, rather than through physical hardware configuration or interactive configuration tools.
 With IaC, you describe your infrastructure's configuration using a high-level programming language or a domain-specific language (DSL), and then use a tool to automate the provisioning and management of those resources.

 **Terraform** is an open-source Infrastructure as Code (IaC) tool developed by _HashiCorp_.
 It allows users to define and provision infrastructure resources in a declarative configuration language.
 With Terraform, you can manage and automate the deployment of infrastructure across various cloud providers such as AWS, as well as on-premises environments.